rishisareen/rishisareen.github.io/blog/_posts/2025-10-03-ChiangMaiExperiments.md

 "You have three choices," she explained.
 "Raw flower to smoke, cookies with 2-3mg, or gummies with 20mg."

 She asked if I'd tried cannabis before.
 I nodded.
-First time in Amsterdam (fantastic Space Mountain).
+First time in Amsterdam (fantastic Space Mountain Cake).
 A few times in the mountains with friends, sharing  around a joint.
 To me, this counted as experience.

 "Then try the gummies," she suggested.
 "The cookies might be too mild for you."